ST. MATTHEW’S INVITES YOU TO WORSHIP WITH US

 Lower Hall (Guild Hall), 5900 7th Ave, Kenosha, WI 53140

-Reading/Homework for the Week of April 30th – Please read Revelation chapter 17-18 before class.
+Reading/Homework – Please read Revelation chapters 18-19 before class.
 I encourage you to make notes and write down questions that the reading provokes.
-Please also read Pheme Perkins’ commentary paragraphs If you need copies of the handouts or slides, please contact Fr.
+Please also read Pheme Perkins’ commentary paragraphs.
+If you need copies of the handouts or slides, please contact Fr.
 Dave.

 Shalom Center, 4314 39th Ave, Kenosha, WI 53144